ThomasByr/Phoenyx/helpme.md

         value : float
             current value
         incr : int
-            rounding (may not be effective depending on the lenght of the slider)
+            rounding (may not be effective depending on the length of the slider)

     Options
     -------